ImranullahKhann/devops-capstone-project/.github/ISSUE_TEMPLATE/user-story.md

 ---
-name: ISSUE_TEMPLATE
+name: user-story
-about: It is to raise an issue or add a feature
+about: It is to add a user story
 title: ''
 labels: ''
 assignees: ''